Evaluating Rewards for Question Generation Models: Experimental setup

 \subsection{Model description}

-We use the model architecture described by \citet{Maluuba}.
-Briefly, this is a Seq2Seq model \cite{Sutskever2014} with attention \cite{Bahdanau2014} and copy mechanism \citep{Vinyals2015, Gulcehre2016}. \citet{Maluuba} also add an additional answer encoder layer, and initialise the decoder with a hidden state constructed from the final state of the encoder.
-Beam search \cite{BeamSearch} is used to sample from the model at inference time.
-The model was trained using maximum likelihood before fine tuning was applied.
-Our implementation achieves a competitive BLEU-4 score \cite{Papineni} of $13.5$ on the test set used by \citet{Du}, before fine tuning.
+We use the model architecture described by~\citet{Maluuba}.
+Briefly, this is a Seq2Seq model~\cite{Sutskever2014} with attention~\cite{Bahdanau2014} and copy mechanism~\citep{Vinyals2015, Gulcehre2016}. \citet{Maluuba} also add an additional answer encoder layer, and initialise the decoder with a hidden state constructed from the final state of the encoder.
+Beam search~\cite{BeamSearch} is used to sample from the model at inference time.
+We train the model using maximum likelihood before fine tuning.
+Our implementation achieves a BLEU-4 score~\cite{Papineni} of 13.5 on the test set used by~\citet{Du}, before fine tuning.